Convenience food: History

 Throughout history, people have bought food from bakeries, creameries, butcher shops and other commercial processors to save time and effort.
 The Aztec people of Central Mexico utilized several convenience foods that required only adding water for preparation, which were used by travelers.
 Cornmeal that was ground and dried, referred to as pinolli, was used by travelers as a convenience food in this manner.

 Canned food was developed in the 19th century, primarily for military use, and became more popular during World War I. The expansion of canning depended significantly upon the development of canneries for producing large quantities of cans very cheaply.
 Before the 1850s, making a can for food required a skilled tinsmith; afterwards, an unskilled laborer, operating a can-making machine, could produce 15 times as many cans each day.

 One of the earliest industrial-scale processed foods was meatpacking.
 After the invention of a system of refrigerator cars in 1878, animals could be raised, slaughtered, and butchered hundreds (later thousands) of miles or kilometers away from the consumer.

 Experience in World War II contributed to the development of frozen foods and the frozen food industry.
 Modern convenience food saw its beginnings in the United States during the period that began after World War II.
 Many of these products had their origins in military-developed foods designed for storage longevity and ease of preparation in the battle field.
 Following the war, several commercial food companies had leftover manufacturing facilities, and some of these companies created new freeze-dried and canned foods for home use.
 Like many product introductions, not all were successful—convenience food staples such as fish sticks and canned peaches were counterbalanced by failures such as ham sticks and cheeseburgers-in-a-can.
-However, this new focus on convenience foods and the use of technology in the kitchen alleviated labor that was traditionally carried out by women, and therefore meals that could be prepared quickly enabled women to exercise more control over their time.
+However, this new focus on convenience foods and the use of technology in the kitchen alleviated labor that was traditionally carried out by women, and therefore meals that could be prepared quickly enabled women to exercise more control over their time, although research suggests these convenience technologies paradoxically intensify housework for women.

 As of the 2010s due to increased preference for fresh, "natural", whole, and organic food and health concerns the acceptability of processed food to consumers in the United States was dropping and the reputation of major packaged food brands had been damaged.
 Firms responded by offering "healthier" formulations and acquisition of brands with better reputations.